andy-davies/naked-table/README.md

 ## Features

 1. Automatic creation of HTML table from data
-1. Suitable for large amounts of data as it only rendered data that is visible to the user
+1. Lazy loading makes it suitable for large amounts of data as it only rendered data that is visible to the user
-1. Automatic ability to order columns
+1. Column ordering is automatically added
 1. Allows searching of data
 1. Custom column ordering icons to fit your site style